 Map showing the general boundaries of the major North American powers after the United States purchased the Louisiana Territory from France in 1803.
 It also shows the route of the Lewis and Clark Expedition.

-Maps courtesy of Wikipedia.
+Maps and images courtesy of Wikipedia.

 There are a lot of books and resources available about the Lewis and Clark Expedition, so I’m just going to note a few of my favorites.

 Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West by historian Stephan Ambrose is my favorite book about the expedition.
 It is heavy on Lewis – but still wonderful.